algobulls/pyalgotrading/docs/pyalgotrad/prerequisites.md

 ---
 You will need the following to perform this tutorial:

 1. **AlgoBulls Account ([Link](https://www.algobulls.com/))** - You will need this account to upload and test your strategies.
-The account needs to be setup with the proper risk management values and a binded broker before any trades can be excecuted.
+The account needs to be setup with the proper risk management values and a bound broker before any trades can be executed.
 Make sure the account is properly setup or contact [AlgoBulls Support](mailto:support@algobulls.com) for any help.

     ---